jbaldivieso/coach/TRAINING_GOALS.md

 - Running almost always happens first thing in the morning, except for Tuesdays–because of futsal the night before, I run later, around lunch or early afternoon
 - Lifting happens in the evenings during the week and midday on Sundays
 - I do abs separately (typically 6-8 minutes of planks) 2-3 days/week–no need for explicit ab exercises in the plans

+## Background
+- I am a 49-year old male, very active.
+I run most days (20-35 miles a week, usually), bike commute ~10 miles 3-4 days a week, weightlift, and play futsal once a week at a high level of intensity–I run hard, and it’s a lot of pounding on hardwood floors.
+- I also am into ski mountaineering, mountaineering, and climbing.
+- I have a history of tendonitis in my feet.
+Left foot pronates more than the right, leading to issues with the tibialis posterior.
+Plantar fasciitis and Achilles tendonitis flare up at times in either foot, but I largely manage through steady load increasing and stretching.
+Issues with tightness in the lower back.